-In terms of the implications of the company/creditor failing to observe the terms of an agreed/statutory plan, this would depend on the particular circumstances.
+The implications of a company/creditor failing to observe the terms of an agreed/statutory plan would depend on the particular circumstances.

 7.4 Investment or Loan of Priority New Money

 Priority new money can be invested or loaned during the statutory process, subject to Grand Court approval in a provisional or official liquidation.